陈险峰教授学术报告

 European Seventh Framework Project (EU FP7), ‘Photonic skins for optical sensing (PHOSFOS)’, �,480,000, 2008-2011.

-EPSRC Special Call Programme, ‘Exploitation of Advanced Photonic Biosensor (EAPho- Bio-) A new tool for fast and ultrasensitive detection of biochemical and bio-molecular interactions’, £100,885, 2005-2007.
+EPSRC Special Call Programme, ‘Exploitation of Advanced Photonic Biosensors (EAPho- Bio-) A new tool for fast and ultrasensitive detection of biochemical and bio-molecular interactions’, £100,885, 2005-2007.

 The Natural Science Foundation of Jiangsu Province, China, ‘The secure communication using chaotic lasers’, BK2001138, ¥60,000, 2001-2003.

-The National Foundation of China (Young Scientist Program), ‘Study of crucial technique for low energy- consumption HgCdTe infrared detectors’, 2000-2001.
+The National Foundation of China (Young Scientist Program), ‘Study on crucial technique for low energy- consumption HgCdTe infrared detectors’, 2000-2001.

 The Natural Science Foundation of the Education Committee of Jiangsu Province, ‘Quantum information, quantum computation and noise’, 99KJD140002, ¥15,000, Principal Investigator, 1999-2000.